 See if there is a pocket in your kitchen a little lamplight might brighten.
 And don’t overlook a floor lamp to cozy a dim corner.

-Of the antique Ridgeway plates which are hung on the wall next to the farm sink, the designer told Hello Lovely:
+Of the old Ridgeway plates which are hung on the wall next to the farm sink, the designer told Hello Lovely:

 “I found them at Interiors Market in Atlanta and have never seen any others.
 They were the exact shade of the cabinet color so I think they were meant to be there.”

-Keep hunting down the perfect antique plates to display on your kitchen walls, friends.
+Keep hunting down the perfect pretty plates to display on your kitchen walls, friends.
 You just may strike gold like Lauren did.

 Kitchen Island Pendants

-I love the reflective gloss of these pendants!
+I love the reflective gloss of these Goodman hanging lights!

 And what a difference the gold toned interior makes.